-Some window sashes may be removed (horizontal slider), tilted in (tilt & side-load single-hung), or opened (casements without egress hinges) for easier access to the exterior surface.
+Some window sashes may be removed (horizontal slider), tilted in (tilt single and double-hung), or opened (casements without egress hinges) for easier access to the exterior surface.
 For specific details on sash removal, please refer to the appropriate product guide for your window at www.jeld-wen.com/resources.